Allexjay/insta-bot-project/README.md

 # insta-bot-project
-bot that can explore any insta page.... follow/unfollow like/dislike extracting followers list and many more
+bot that can explore any insta page.... follow/unfollow, like/dislike, extracting followers list, and many more